William Tolly: Life-sketch

-a length of 1,127 miles, of which 47 miles was length of Tolly's Nullah.
+a length of 1,127 miles, of which 47 miles was Tolly's Nullah.
 Thus making the hinterland of Districts of Bengal and Eastern Bengal and Assam connect with Port of Calcutta.
 He was given the lease of the canal and some adjacent lands along with the right to collect the toll from the ships using this canal by the Company.
 He also built a market (Ganj), which came to be known as Tollygunj.
 He also purchased Belvedere area of Calcutta from Warren Hastings, the first Governor-General of Bengal in 1780 and built his mansion there.
 He is sometimes referred to as the Ferdinand de Lesseps of Calcutta.